wgsl-tooling-wg/wesl-js/Developing.md

 ### wesl tool packages

-- *linker* The main library in the suite, parses WESL sources and links to WGSL.
+- *wesl* The main library in the suite,
+- *wesl-plugin* wesl build plugins for vite, webpack, etc. parses WESL sources and links to WGSL.
-- *cli* a command line tool to link statically at build time.
+- *wesl-link* a command line tool to link multiple WESL files into one WGSL file.
-- *packager* a command line tool to contruct
+- *wesl-packager* a command line tool to contruct
 WESL npm packages.
-- *plugin* wesl build plugins for vite, webpack, etc.

 - *bench* benchmark tests of linker performance.
 - *mini-parse* a PEG parser combinator library used by the linker.